semaphoreci/docs/docs/essentials/schedule-a-workflow-run-legacy.md

 ---
 Description: You can schedule workflow runs daily, hourly, or even every other minute using the workflow scheduler/cron.
-Workflow scheduler/cron can be set up via the GUI or CLI.
+The workflow scheduler/cron can be set up via the GUI or CLI.
 ---

-!!! warning "Scheduler/cron is deprecated in favor of Tasks"
+!!! warning "Scheduler/cron has been deprecated in favor of Tasks"
-    Please note that Tasks has replaced Schedulers and this piece of documention is outdated.
+    Please note that Tasks has replaced Schedulers and this documention is outdated.
     Formerly configured schedulers have been automatically migrated and they should work as usual without any additional action.
     Please check out [Tasks documentation](/essentials/schedule-a-workflow-run) to learn more about the differences and new capabilities coming with the change.